-The Pianodao Music Library brings together all of the piano repertoire which has been reviewed, shared or otherwise featured on Pianodao.
+The Pianodao Music Library brings together all of the repertoire which has been reviewed, shared or otherwise featured on the site.
 As such it is a varied, extensive, inclusive, and ever expanding body of carefully curated music.

-The music in the Early Advanced category is suitable for players preparing for UK Grades 7-8 or equivalent.
+Early Advanced music is suitable for players at around UK Grades 7-8 level or equivalent.

 The Beethoven Sonatas: Where to Start?